dykstrom/jcc/README.md

 ## System Requirements

 To run JCC you need Windows and [Java 8](https://www.java.com) or later.
+Executables created with JCC depend on the library msvcrt.dll, which is usually present in all Windows systems.

 ## Installation